Making the CHS more accessible and relevant for people facing situations of vulnerability and crisis.

 It is important to underline that the CHS revision process does not aim to replace the existing standard but to update and improve it.
 This means building on what works and adjusting the existing content and presentation to make it more relevant, accessible and user friendly for different stakeholders – particularly by the people vulnerable to and affected by crisis.
 It also means ensuring international best practices on standard development and revision are followed so that the CHS continues to enjoy trust and credibility as a global standard grounded in local realities.

-The revision process will prioritise listening to and understanding what vulnerable people need and value.
-It will include the perspectives of community-based and civil society actors working with vulnerable people and communities.
-It will also be an opportunity to explore how an updated standard can support system-wide changes in the aid sector and beyond, building on the achievements and lessons learned so far.
-This includes wider take-up of the standard by UN agencies, donors and policymakers, and making links to emerging issues facing the aid sector.
+The revision process prioritises listening to and understanding what vulnerable people need and value.
+It includes the perspectives of community-based and civil society actors working with vulnerable people and communities.
+It is also be an opportunity to explore how the updated standard can support system-wide changes in the aid sector and beyond, building on the achievements and lessons learned so far.
+This includes wider take-up of the standard by UN agencies, donors and policymakers, and strengthening links to emerging issues facing the aid sector.

-The outcome of the process should be a widely used strengthened and improved standard that supports more effective and accountable relationships between vulnerable people and communities, and local, national and international actors.
+The outcome of the process should be a widely used improved standard that supports more effective and accountable relationships between vulnerable people and communities, and local, national and international actors.

 Approach and Methodology

-The process intends to maximise participation and engagement of different actors and stakeholders.
+The process maximises participation and engagement of different actors and stakeholders.
 To do this, Groupe URD, CHS Alliance and Sphere are leveraging their respective networks and partners to reach as many individuals and organisations as possible.
-Any individuals and organisations with an interest in quality and accountability are welcomed and encouraged to participate!
+Over 3000 comments were collected during the 2022 consultation phase!

-The revision team has will be setting up different methods and tools for stakeholders to engage, including key informant interviews, focus group discussions and community meetings, surveys, online and in-person meetings, and country and regional level consultation workshops.
+The revision team has set up different methods and tools for stakeholders to engage, including key informant interviews, focus group discussions and community meetings, surveys, online and in-person meetings, and country and regional level consultation workshops.

 The revision will also reach out to non-traditional humanitarian actors and other stakeholder groups operating in the humanitarian space to gain insights on how the standard can complement and support their work.
 Examples include domestic civil protection agencies and social assistance programmes, climate change adaption, resilience, poverty reduction and development efforts, and other initiatives supporting civil engagement, equity, diversity and inclusion, and accountability outside of the humanitarian sector.